nguyennguyenkhuong1212/Vein---Blood-Donation-Site-Map/README.md

 	- Create and manage blood donation sites.
 	- View registered donors and volunteers for their sites.
-	- Input post-event data such as blood volume and types collected.
 	- Register themselves as volunteers for other donation sites.

 + Super User Features: